jeremynoesen/AISpongeLite/README.md

 ## Troubleshooting

-- If you encounter the error "Missing permissions.", make sure the bot has the following permissions: View Channels, Embed Links, Attach Files, Read Message History, and Use External Emojis.
+- If you encounter the error "Missing permissions.", make sure the bot has the "Use External Emojis" permission.
 - If you encounter the error "An error occurred.", try again later.
 If this occurs immediately after generation progresses past 0%, try rewording your topic.
 Quotation marks and similar punctuation can cause problems.